lucasbittar/myscrobble/README.md

 * Featured last scrobbled song (with "on tour" status)
 * Top listened songs (fetching all details including artwork)
-* Suggests new releases based on the user's information

 ### Project link ###
 [Launch Project]